 - In a large mixing bowl, add the dried bread cubes / cubed white bread and pour over the plant-based milk.
 Mix.
 Let it sit for about 5-10 minutes.
 The bread cubes should get softer.

-- Meanwhile, heat the canola oil in a pan and add the chopped onion, garlic, and cumin seeds.
+- Meanwhile, heat the canola oil in a pan and add the chopped onion, garlic, and caraway seeds.
 Cook until the onions are soft.

 - Then transfer the onion-garlic-mixture to the bread cubes, add the salt, chopped parsley, and mix well.
 Let it cool off for a couple of minutes until cold enough to handle.